FDG25/Web-Applications-1-Project/README.md

 - Route `/`: page content and purpose, param specification
 - Route `/edit`: page content and purpose
-- Route `*`: Special route that will match only when no other routes in our React app do &rarr;
+- Route `*`: Special route that will match only when no other routes in our React app do &rarr; Displays a warning and a button to return to the home page.

 ## API Server